Pruning Group 3 Clematis: A Complete Guide

 This variety is known for its vigorous growth and abundance of dark violet flowers. - Clematis ‘Ville de Lyon’

-With its striking pinkish-red blooms, ‘Ville de Lyon’ adds a pop of colour to any garden. - Clematis ‘Rouge Cardinal’
+With its striking pinkish-red blooms, ‘Ville de Lyon’ adds colour to any garden. - Clematis ‘Rouge Cardinal’

 This variety produces bold, crimson-red flowers and is a favourite for creating a vibrant garden display. - Clematis ‘Prince Charles’